Gepetto/quadruped-reactive-walking/README.md

 * If you have a gamepad you can control the robot with two joysticks by turning `predefined_vel` to False in `main_solo12_control.py`.
 Velocity limits with the joystick are defined in `Joystick.py` by `self.VxScale` (maximul lateral velocity), `self.VyScale` (maximum forward velocity) and `self.vYawScale` (maximum yaw velocity).

-* If `predefined_vel = True` the robot follows the reference velocity pattern velID.
-Velocity patterns are defined in `Joystick.py`, you can modify them or add new ones.
+* If `predefined_vel = True` the robot follows the reference velocity pattern.
+Velocity patterns are defined in walk_parameters`, you can modify them or add new ones.
 Each profile defines forward, lateral and yaw velocities that should be reached at the associated loop iterations (in `self.k_switch`).
 There is an automatic interpolation between milestones to have a smooth reference velocity command.

 * You can define a new gait in `src/Planner.cpp` using `createTrot` or `createWalk` as models.
 Create a new function (like `createBounding` for a bounding gait) and call it inside the Planner constructor before `create_gait_f()`.